gloriakang/banana-phone/work/flu-0.md

 ```

 Compared to whites, OR for being sick are 1.184, 1.8071, 1.6028, 1.5035 for blacks, hispanics, others, and 2+ races, respectively.

+Notes: When a logistic regression is calculated, the regression coefficient (b1) is the estimated increase in the log odds of the outcome per unit increase in the value of the exposure; the exponential function of the regression coefficient (e^b1) is the odds ratio associated with a one-unit increase in the exposure.

 ***